virajbhartiya/RecallOS/extension/README.md

 # RecallOS Browser Extension

-A browser extension that automatically captures and processes your web browsing activity to create a searchable, verifiable memory network powered by AI and blockchain technology.
+A browser extension that automatically captures and processes your web browsing activity to create a searchable, AI-powered memory network.

 ## Features

 - **Automatic Content Capture**: Monitors web pages and extracts meaningful content
 - **AI Processing**: Generates summaries and embeddings using Gemini or Ollama
 - **Memory Mesh**: Creates connections between related content and ideas
-- **Blockchain Verification**: Stores content hashes on Sepolia testnet for permanent verification

 - **AI Integration**: Works with ChatGPT and other AI tools for context-aware responses
 - **Privacy-First**: Never captures private or local content